oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-ssw-code-auditor-nunit-and-microsoft-fxcop-project-files-to-your-solution/rule.md

-See [Do you run SSW Code Auditor?](/Pages/AddCAFxCopToSolution.aspx) See [Do you check your code by Code Auditor before check-in?](/Pages/AddCAFxCopToSolution.aspx) To add a [Microsoft Fx](http://www.ssw.com.au/ssw/Standards/DeveloperGeneral/netTools.aspx#FxCop)Copfile to your solution:​
+See [Do you run SSW Code Auditor?](/Pages/AddCAFxCopToSolution.aspx) See [Do you check your code by Code Auditor before check-in?](/Pages/AddCAFxCopToSolution.aspx) To add a [Microsoft Fx](http://www.ssw.com.au/ssw/Standards/DeveloperGeneral/netTools.aspx#FxCop)Copfile to your solution:
 1. Stat up **Microsoft FxC**
 2. **op**
 3. Create a **New Project**